skylmsgq/interaction/README.md

 interaction
 ===========

-the interactin of arduino / wechat / ckan
+the interactin of arduino / clan / wechat